-Why do razor blades become dull?
+Why do blades become dull?

 - the quality or hardness of the metal alloy and coatings;